-This section also includes commissioned articles as well as press.
+This section also includes commissioned articles as well as press and interviews with Rosalind.

 As a writer Davis has co-written What They Didnt Teach You in Art School, pulished by Octopus Books and contributed to to the Guardian, a-n Magazine and Artlicks.

 Definitely Uncertain Sculpture by Jillian Knipe

 An article about Rosalind Davis' work as Curator and Artist, Andrea Madjesi-Jones, Silvina Soria and Andrea V Wright.

 "These four artists broaden what was once referred to as "form" into "formation".
 From a singular shape to an emergence of bringing something or some things into existence.
 As a result, their work becomes a little more difficult to interpret than their predecessors but is all the more liberated and democratic for it.
 They have progressed from the mantra of the minimalists who insisted on dealing with only what was in front of them, or, in the words of Frank Stella, 'what you see is what you see', to acknowledging the body, the present.unseen and personal histories.
 These are all arguably and equally what is there in the moment alongside the materials for making...

 Rosalind Davis also observes this tension between the personal and the order, beginning with a focus on public housing.
 Aside from her curatorial work, she is a published author and an artist in her own right.
 Her practice has developed from an exterior view of buildings to stepping inside the room and exploring the space within.
 'Haus Constructiv' 2017 is a modular structure of steel, perspex and thread.
 It plays off last century's constructivist and concrete artists to create a transformative piece which looks to fold, shift, disassemble, lean and reconfigure itself with endless possibilities.
 Rosalind relates this to her earlier paintings of brutalist and modernist buildings as if she's 'taken the structure and pulled it out and turned it into a sculpture'.
 Read the full article here